-I recently run in to an issue with migrating image url’s from a .NET web platform to WordPress.
-The issue was that all the images was storied in one folder on the .NET platform content server, and the requirement for the migration of the images was only to move one category to WordPress.
+I recently run into an issue with migrating image URLs from a .NET web platform to WordPress.
+The issue was that all the images were stored in one folder on the .NET platform content server, and the requirement for the migration of the images was only to move one category to WordPress.

-The way the .NET web platform referenced the images used on webpages, was by GUID, that was stored in the database together with the URL path name.
+The way the .NET web platform referenced the images used on webpages was by GUID, which was stored in the database together with the URL pathname.

 To give an example on the following URL – http://www.torbjornzetterlund.com/cycling/victories/photos/IMG_20150626_123403.jpg

-When url is requested, the .NET web platform strips out the “cycling/victories/photos/IMG_20150626_123403.jpg” – search the database for the match – when match is found the .NET platform uses the GUID to find the image file on the content server.
+When URL is requested, the .NET web platform strips out the “cycling/victories/photos/IMG_20150626_123403.jpg” – search the database for the match – when the match is found the .NET platform uses the GUID to find the image file on the content server.

-What I did was to export from the database all the URL path, add the domain name in front and I got a list of URL with images to move to WordPress.
-To actually move the files, I had to use the server command line to copy the files from the .NET web platform by requesting the file by url using the command curl, here is what i did and it worked out great for me.
+What I did was to export from the database all the URL paths, add the domain name in front and I got a list of URLs with images to move to WordPress.
+To actually move the files, I had to use the server command line to copy the files from the .NET web platform by requesting the file by URL using the command curl, here is what I did and it worked out great for me.

-Login to your server, navigate to the folder of your wordpress installation were you want the images copied to and use the following commands to do the copying.
+Login to your server, navigate to the folder of your WordPress installation where you want the images copied to and use the following commands to do the copying.

 cat <<URLS | xargs -P5 -n1 curl -O > http://torbjornzetterlund.com/cycling/victories/photos/IMG_20150626_123403.jpg > http://torbjornzetterlund.com/cycling/victories/photos/IMG_0389.jpg > http://torbjornzetterlund.com/cycling/victories/photos/IMG_20150620_141000.jpg > http://torbjornzetterlund.com/cycling/victories/photos/IMG_0278.jpg > http://torbjornzetterlund.com/cycling/victories/photos/IMG_0363.jpg >URLS